zein3/TruthGen/README.md

 ### Note on variables
-A variable must be an upper or lower case letter and cannot be uppercase T or uppercase F.
+A variable must be an upper or lower case letter and cannot be uppercase T or uppercase F or lowercase v.